 - All incomplete sorted by created

 - fun/outdoor or ambition

 *RPPR = reasonably prudent personal responsibility; RDWR = reasonably diligent work responsibility.
 I go through this report to decide what needs to be scheduled for the next 5 days, tag those as “5-day plan” and, in SP, schedule them all to finish in the next 5 days (“long” tasks handled a little differently)

 **Prolaw is a separate calendaring system used by my work.

-Most of these involve tags but also other limitations not obvious in the name (e.g., not completed, has due date, doesn’t have due date, etc.) So while I could do some of these in SP, most I could not.1 month ago jeroensangersParticipant
+Most of these involve tags but also other limitations not obvious in the name (e.g., not completed, has due date, doesn’t have due date, etc.) So while I could do some of these in SP, most I could not.11 months, 2 weeks ago jeroensangersParticipant

 Insighful analysis, Francis.

 In my opinion, the only GTD style context still relevant in the modern era (and the only tag I use in SkedPal) is @Errands.

 That said, I would love to have the option to either have SkedPal automatically try to group the actions within a time map by tag (not likely to happen), or show the tags in the “curate your day” function, so I can group them manually.